yarisvt/tyk-docs/tyk-docs/content/tyk-configuration-reference/tyk-pump-configuration/moesif.md

 |company_id_header|optional|Field name to identify Company (Account) from a request or response header.
 Type: String|TYK_PMP_PUMPS_MOESIF_META_COMPANYIDHEADER|

 ## Identifying users
-By default, the plugin wil collect the authenticated user (AliasId or OAuthId) to identify the customer.
+By default, the plugin will collect the authenticated user (AliasId or OAuthId) to identify the customer.
 This can be overridden by setting the `user_id_header` to a header that contains your API user/consumer id such as `X-Consumer-Id`.
 You can also set the `company_id_header` which contains the company to link the user to.
 [See Moesif docs on identifying customers](https://www.moesif.com/docs/getting-started/identify-customers/?utm_medium=docs&utm_campaign=partners&utm_source=tyk)